Instawork/hyperview/docs/reference_web.md

 | ------------------------- | -------- |
 | true, **false** (default) | No       |

-When `true`, exposes the host-provided bottom inset to the document as the `--hyperview-content-inset-bottom` CSS custom property.
-Use this property to keep web content above native UI along the bottom edge.
+Specifies whether the host-provided bottom inset is exposed to the web document on iOS.
+When `true` and the host provides content insets, Hyperview sets the `--hyperview-content-inset-bottom` CSS custom property.
+The web view does not add padding; the document must use this property to adjust its own scrollable content.

 ## Dispatching events from web views